snimu/guarantees/README.md

 # pyguarantees
-Python: guarantee test coverage, guarantee type and runtime-guarantees.
+guarantee unittest coverage, guarantee type- and runtime-properties.

 This package has two components: `test_guarantees` and `functional_guarantees`.